 The Company is partially self-insured for certain third-party liabilities globally, as well as workers' compensation and employee medical benefits in the United States.
 The third-party and workers' compensation liabilities are managed through a wholly-owned insurance captive and the related liabilities are included in the consolidated financial statements.
 The employee medical obligations are managed by a third-party provider and the related liabilities are included in the consolidated financial statements.
-To limit Cabot's potential liabilities for these risks, however, the Company purchases insurance from third-party liabilities and u.S. workers' compensation was \$6 million, and the retention for medical costs in the United States is at most \$225,000 per person per annum.
+To limit Cabot's potential liabilities for these risks, however, the Company purchases insurance from third-parties that provides individual and aggregate stop-loss protection.
+The aggregate self-insured liability in fiscal 2013 for combined U.S. third-party liabilities and U.S. workers' compensation was \$6 million, and the retention for medical costs in the United States is at most \$225,000 per person per annum.